-- A model layer represents that part of your application, which implements the business logic.
+- A model layer represents the part of your application that implements the business logic.
 It supports data handling.

 - View supports data rendering on the screen.
 Being structurally separated, the data can be represented differently, depending on who requests them.
 For example, it can ideally be JSON for an app, while for an HTML Browser, CakePHP does this transparently.

-- Controller processes and responds to events and can modify data before it interacts with the model (database).
+- Controller processes and responds to events and can modify data before interacting with the model (database).

 Why Use MVC?

-- With this pattern, it’s very easy to separate the logic from the presentation, which is very useful for large applications and sites.
+This pattern makes separating the logic from the presentation effortless, which is very useful for large applications and sites.

-Now, ‘Convention’ here is referred to as ‘Arbitrary Decision’.
-A convention, that is already decided, saves the time of developer and reduces the number of defects.
+Now, ‘Convention’ here is called ‘Arbitrary Decision.’
+A convention that is already decided saves the developer’s time and reduces the number of defects.

-- Developers have fewer decisions to make, therefore, saving focus on important problems.
+- Developers have fewer decisions to make, keeping the focus on important problems.